NPC-Studio/adam/docs/CONFIG_FILE_GUIDE.md

 > Type: String
 >
-> Default Windows: C:/Program Files/GameMaker Studio 2/GameMakerStudio.exe
+> Default Windows: C:/Program Files/GameMaker Studio 2/GameMaker.exe
-> Default Mac: /Applications/GameMaker Studio 2.app
+> Default Mac: /Applications/GameMaker.app

 Uses a non-standard Gms2 install location.
 If you have installed Gms2 with Steam, this is required.